Well-posedness for mean-field evolutions arising in superconductivity: Introduction

-The model~\eqref{eq:limeqnS1} is a linear combination of the gradient-flow equation~\eqref{eq:LZh} (obtained for $\alpha=1$, $\beta=0$), and of its conservative counterpart that is nothing but the 2D Euler equation (obtained for $\alpha=0$, $\beta=1$).
+The model~\eqref{eq:limeqnS1} is a linear interpolation between the gradient-flow equation~\eqref{eq:LZh} (obtained for $\alpha=1$, $\beta=0$) and its conservative counterpart that is nothing but the 2D Euler equation (obtained for $\alpha=0$, $\beta=1$).
 The theory for the 2D Euler equation has been well-developed for a long time: global existence for vortex-sheet data is due to Delort~\cite{Delort-91}, while the only known uniqueness result, due to Yudovich~\cite{Yudovich-63}, holds in the class of bounded vorticity (see also~\cite{Bardos-Titi} and the references therein).
-As far as the general model~\eqref{eq:limeqnS1} is concerned, global existence and uniqueness results for smooth solutions are easily obtained by standard methods (see e.g.~\cite{Chemin-98}).
-Although not surprising, global existence for this model is further proven here for vortex-sheet initial data.
+Regarding the general model~\eqref{eq:limeqnS1}, global existence and uniqueness results for smooth solutions are easily obtained by standard methods (see e.g.~\cite{Chemin-98}).
+Although not surprising, global existence for this model is further established here for vortex-sheet initial data, as well as uniqueness in the class of bounded vorticity.

-On the other hand, the compressible model~\eqref{eq:limeqnS2}, first introduced in~\cite{Serfaty-15}, is completely new in the literature.
+In contrast, the compressible model~\eqref{eq:limeqnS2}, first introduced by Serfaty~\cite{Serfaty-15}, is completely new in the literature.
 In \cite[Appendix~B]{Serfaty-15}, only local-in-time existence and uniqueness of smooth solutions are proven in the non-degenerate case $\lambda>0$, using a standard iterative method.
-In the present paper, a similar local-in-time existence result is obtained for the degenerate parabolic case $\alpha=1$, $\beta=0$, $\lambda=0$, which requires a more careful analysis of the iterative scheme, and global existence with vortex-sheet data is further proven in the non-degenerate parabolic case $\alpha=1$, $\beta=0$, $\lambda>0$.
+In the present paper, in the parabolic regime $\alpha>0$, $\beta=0$, global existence for vortex-sheet data is further established in the non-degenerate case $\lambda>0$, while in the degenerate case $\lambda=0$ global existence with bounded data is obtained by exploiting the particular scalar structure of the corresponding equation.

-The general models~\eqref{eq:limeqn1}--\eqref{eq:limeqn2}, introduced in our companion paper~\cite{DS-16}, are inhomogeneous versions of~\eqref{eq:limeqnS1}--\eqref{eq:limeqnS2} with forcing.
-Since these are new in the literature, the present paper aims at providing a detailed discussion of local and global existence, uniqueness, and regularity issues.
-Note that in the conservative regime $\alpha=0$, $\beta=1$, the incompressible model~\eqref{eq:limeqn1} takes the form of an ``inhomogeneous'' 2D Euler equation with ``forcing'': using the identity $v^\bot\curl v=(v\cdot \nabla)v-\frac12\nabla|v|^2$, and setting $\tilde P:=P-\frac12|v|^2$, we indeed find

-We are aware of no work on this modified Euler equation, which seems to have no obvious interpretation in terms of fluid mechanics.
-As far as global existence issues are concerned, it should be clear from the Delort type identity~\eqref{eq:delort1} below that inhomogeneities give rise to important difficulties: indeed, for $h$ non-constant, the first term $-\frac12|v|^2\nabla^\bot h$ in~\eqref{eq:delort1} does not vanish and is clearly not weakly continuous as a function of $v$ (although the second term is, as in the classical theory~\cite{Delort-91}).
-Because of that, we obtain no result for vortex-sheet initial data in that case, and only manage to prove global existence for initial vorticity in $\Ld^q(\R^2)$ for some $q>1$.